cjlovering/evo/README.md

 * have a server running and give options to users to display different checkpoints
     * try different configurations and numbers of agents
     * select which model to choose
+    * having live charts showing relative populations and/or rewards

 ## tweaks to try